prophetnite/BackupDashboard/README.md

 # BackupDashboard
-Small Dashboard to monitor backup systems
+Small Dashboard to monitor backup systems<br>

+Only setup required is to add your API key to ../apiKey.cnf<br>
+Key file must be one level below your main Dashboard folder.<br>

 <h5>Support Plan:</h5>
   Datto XML Feed</br>